gyuho/learn/doc/distributed_systems_raft/README.md

 key-value** store,
 [*`/etc`*](http://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/etc.html)
 distributed.
-The directory `/etc` in Linux contains system configuration files for program controls. `etcd` is a distributed key-value store for these system configurations.
+The directory `/etc` in Linux contains system configuration files for program controls. `etcd` is a distributed store for these system configurations.
 There are many
 [key/value databases](http://nosql-database.org/).
 For example,
 [**_Redis_**](http://redis.io/) is an **key-value** cache and store, a data structure server for **_RE_**mote **_DI_**ctionary **_S_**erver.